My Life (Slaughterhouse song)

 "My Life" is the second single by hip hop group Slaughterhouse from their album Welcome to: Our House.
 The song features artist Cee Lo Green and production by Streetrunner and Sarom.
 The song samples Corona's song "The Rhythm of The Night".
 It was available to purchase on iTunes on May 15, 2012.

 Music video

 A music video for the song was released on June 20, 2012 under VEVO on YouTube.
-It features a cameo appearance by rapper Eminem.
+It features a cameo appearance by rapper Eminem, which comes before the song starts.